-Thank you for your interest in the Data Analysis for Psychology in R 1 (DAPR1) course!
+Thank you for your interest in Data Analysis for Psychology in R 1 (DAPR1).
 We welcome you to this course and hope that you will enjoy learning how to summarise large data into informative graphs and insights.

 There are no particular requirements for students in order to attend this course.
 We just hope that you will keep an inquisitive mindset when interrogating data.

 This course introduces data collection, visualisation and description.
 You will learn to produce appropriate graphs and summaries using the R software, which will be slowly introduced alongside the data analysis concepts.
 You will then learn how to use data collected on a sample of the population in order to answer questions about the entire population, for which you do not have the entirety of the data as it would be too costly or time-expensive to do so.

 - Study the corresponding slides

 - Attend drop-ins to discuss questions, or post their question on the discussion forum

 - a weekly homework quiz (part of the assessment)

 In total, it is anticipated that students spend approximately 5-8 hours a week on DAPR1 work.
 More information about how to structure your time can be found in the course Study Guide on LEARN.

 The 20 weeks of teaching will be split into: